1jour1vin

 Decanter

-Château d'Aquéria's Tavel knows how to honor gastronomy.
-With its elegant, racy fruit and full body, this vinous rosé is once again a sure bet for its appellation, with everything you'd expect from a Tavel... to be a serious table companion!
+The Tavel from Château d'Aquéria does justice to fine dining.
+With its lovely fruit, elegance, and class, and its beautiful fullness, this vinous rosé is once again a sure bet in its appellation, with everything you would expect from a Tavel... to be a serious companion at the table!

-Buy your Aqueria wines at the best price on private sale!
+Buy your Aqueria wines at the best price in a private sale!

 Rated site